assistant-os/assistant-os/README.md

 <br>

-This project is a micro-services based chatbot to assist human beeing in repetitive and daily tasks.
-It also provides libraries to extends the capabilities.
+This project is a chatbot to assist human beeing in repetitive and daily tasks.

 ## Getting started

-First of all, be sure to have environment containing the proper variables.

 Create a .env file containing credentials.
-Cf [./doc/env.md](./doc/env.md).
+An example is provided [.env.example](.env.example).
+You can also set the variables globally depending on your OS.

 Then